google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 - SCT extensions are typed.

 - STHs can contain extensions, which are typed.

-- A new data structure, TransItem, is now used for encapsulating all CT data and can be used anywhere SCTs in [RFC6962] were used.

 - New Client API has been added to allow returning a combination of inclusion and consistency proofs at the same time.